I received the text in the screenshot above just yesterday. Behind it was another upsetting story about online scams.

 - No stranger (or website) who comes to you with unsolicited information means well.
 They all try to get something out of you.

 - No authority will contact you online on serious matters.
-They will send you a letter via the post office, or a real person.
+They will send you a letter via the post office or send a real person.

 With that, here are what you should do when being online:

-- A few mindless clicks on a computer can lead to grave consequences.
-Don’t be a click-happy user!
+- Don’t be a click-happy user!
 Consider a mouse click (or hitting Enter) as pulling the trigger on a gun.
 There’s no undo after that.
 So, take a few seconds to make sure you’re aware of what about to happen.

 - Use some online protection software, but don’t trust it completely.
 No security software company guarantees the effectiveness of their product because they know they can’t.
 You’re the final defense.